 2. Organizational-Level Consequences

-Sometimes, the consequences can be far-reaching enough to affect your entire organization for the long term.
+Sometimes, the consequences of poor change management can be far-reaching enough to affect your entire organization for the long term.
 Usually, this happens when a company has a longstanding legacy of neglecting change management.

 Some of the organizational costs that can stem from poorly-managed change include: